docsforadobe/illustrator-scripting-guide/materials/AI_ScriptGd_2017.md

 ```
 Threaded frames make a single story object.
 To observe this, run the following AppleScript after running
-the script in “Threaded frames” on page 33.
+the script in "Threaded frames" on page 33.
 ```
 ```
 display dialog ("There are " & (count(text frames of current document)) & " text frames.")